pbmanis/cnmodel/INSTALL.md

     }
     alias cn="deact; cd ~/where_you_put_the_model/cnmodel; source cnmodel_venv/bin/activate"

-This deactivates the current environment you are in (should leave you in a base or no environment), then puts you into cnmodel's environment, ready to run.
+This deactivates the current environment you are in and should leave you in a base or no environment.
+It then puts you into cnmodel's environment, ready to run.

-##Anaconda Python
+## Anaconda Python

-**Using Anaconda Python is a suitable alternate approach (Windows or OSX/Unix)**
+**Using Anaconda Python is a suitable alternate approach (Windows or MacOS/Unix)**

-Install using anaconda python, creating a distinct environment and building
-     all by hand.
-Check the requirements.txt file for what needs to be included.
-You may want to First, install Neuron using the standard install (not the pip install).
-Next, run the script.
-The script will create a virtual environment in cnmodel_venv, containing the necessary packages, should compile the neuron .mod files without error, and should build/compile cochlea, the Python interface to the Zilany et al., cochlea/auditory nerve model.
+>Although this installation will probably work, we have encountered issues with the Anaconda version resolution system, and find that rebuilding the environments is often slow.
+Using the standard Python virtual environment approach above is generally faster, and better controlled.
+This is especially important when attempting to create resuable and reproducible models, as the dependencies on particular library versions (and combinations) are explicitely controlled.

+1. Install Anaconda Python if it is not already present.
+2. Create and activate a specific environment for *cnmodel*.
+2. Install Neuron using the standard install (not the pip install).
+3. Check the requirements.txt file for what needs to be included.
+There is also be a requirements.yml file in the repository, but this is not actively maintained.
+4. You will then need to manually add other packages (from the git repository for pbmanis/pylibrary, pbmanis/ephys, pbmanis/pyqtgraph-1) to the environment.
+5. Compile the neuron .mod files while in the cnmodel directory:

+        nrnivmodl cnmodel/mechanisms

+6. Download and compile cochlea, the Python interface to the Zilany et al., cohlea/auditory nerve model.
+You may need to use the version in the github repository pbmanis/cochlea-1.

+> Note: The repositories pyqtgraph-1 and cochlea-1 are minimially modified versions of the the original repositories

 ## Minimalist: